CloudLabsAI-Azure/Microsoft-defender-for-Endpoint/Instructions/Labs/Lab-06.md

 1. On the **Add Indicator** pane that appears on the right, enter the following information:

 	- Select an indicator you would like to use: **Too good to be true offers**
-	- Where do you want to place this indicator on payload: **From the Body of the Email**
+	- Where do you want to place this indicator on the payload?: **From the Body of the Email**

 1. A **Select Text** button will appear.
 Select this button.